'Terminator' is back, but can Schwarzenegger still pull crowds?

 But after an eight-year stint as California's governor, has Schwarzenegger, 67, still got the muscle to pull in the crowds in the role that cemented his international movie star status?

-"Terminator: Genisys," in movie theaters on Wednesday, sees the action star return to the franchise that has grossed $1.5 billion globally from four films, according to BoxOfficeMojo.com.
+"Terminator: Genisys," in movie theatres on Wednesday, sees the action star return to the franchise that has grossed $1.5 billion globally from four films, according to BoxOfficeMojo.com.

 "It was really a big surprise for me when I got a phone call a month after I was finished with the governorship, 'Hey Arnold, do you want to still be the Terminator?'"
 Schwarzenegger told Reuters.